 Colorado's new alert system is helping to locate missing Indigenous people

 A national missing persons registry shows that Native American people are far more likely to be reported missing than other ethnic groups.
-They're are less than 1% of the U.S. population, but make up nearly 4% of all missing persons reports.
 The state of Colorado has now joined Washington state in issuing new alerts to try to help.
-Colorado Public Radio's Matt Bloom reports that the alerts are resulting in more solved cases.
+Colorado Public Radio's Matt Bloom reports.

 MATT BLOOM, BYLINE: On a recent morning, a small search party huddles in a circle in a vacant parking lot south of Denver.
 Raven Payment kneels in the center as she lights a piece of sage on fire.